Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 In

-addition, something about the schedules of study groups, covens and other groups
+addition, something about the schedules of study groups, covens

-provided, along with some examples.
+schedules should be provided, along with some examples.

-6 Are the services open to
+6 Are the services open to the public?
+No Yes

 If “Yes,” describe how the

-organization publicizes its services and explain the criteria for
+organization publicizes its services and explain the criteria for admittance.

 At